Loss Control Insights

-Hydroplaning can happen when water flows between your car’s tires and the pavement.
+What Is Hydroplaning?Hydroplaning happens when water flows between your car’s tires and the pavement.
 The water prevents tires from gripping the road, which can lead to a loss of steering control and accidents.
-The effects of hydroplaning are similar to the loss of control drivers experience when driving on icy streets.
-It may feel like your vehicle is floating and that you have no control over the direction you are heading.
-For a description of how and why hydroplaning occurs, watch this short video.
+Hydroplaning may make it feel as though your vehicle is floating and you have no control over the direction you are heading.
+Watch this short video for more information on how and why hydroplaning occurs.

-1. Checking your tiresWhen performing maintenance, make sure tire tread is in good condition and tires are inflated correctly.
+1. Check your tiresWhen performing maintenance, make sure tire tread is in good condition and tires are inflated correctly.
 The lower your tire inflation and thinner the tread, the greater the possibility of hydroplaning.
 That’s because deeper tire grooves scatter the water you drive through, allowing for better traction.
 Rotating tires frequently and replacing them as needed keeps you safer on all roadways, but especially on those that are water- or ice-covered.

-3. Driving slower and hanging backSlowing down is the safest move when the pavement is wet.
+3. Drive slower and hang backSlowing down is the safest move you can make when the pavement is wet.
 Not only will you have better visibility, but the slower you drive, the less likely you are to hydroplane.
 That’s because tires get better traction on wet pavement at lower speeds.
 How much slower to drive depends on how much rain, the type of pavement and your tire condition.
-Some experts say that hydroplaning is rare at speeds as low as 30 mph, others suggest 45 mph as a sufficiently safe speed.
+Some experts say that hydroplaning is rare at speeds as low as 30 mph while others suggest 45 mph as a sufficiently safe speed.

 You should also leave more space between your vehicle and those ahead of you, as it will take longer to stop when the pavement is wet.
 For example, if driving 35 mph on wet pavement, it can take 120 feet or more to come to a complete stop while stops on dry pavement at that speed take only 60 to 100 feet.